tc39/proposal-decimal/README.md

 ## Specification and standards

-Based on feedback from JS developers, engine implementors, and the members of the TC39 committee, we have nailed down a fairly concrete proposal.
+Based on feedback from JS developers, engine implementors, and the members of the TC39 committee, we have a concrete proposal.
 Please see the [spec text](https://github.com/tc39/proposal-decimal/blob/main/spec.emu) ([HTML version](https://github.com/tc39/proposal-decimal/blob/main/spec.emu)). are provided below.
 You’re encouraged to join the discussion by commenting on the issues linked below or [filing your own](https://github.com/tc39/proposal-decimal/issues/new).

 We will use the **Decimal128** data model for JavaScript decimals.
 Decimal128 is not a new standard; it was added to the IEEE 754 floating-point arithmetic standard in 2008.
 It represents the culmination of decades of research, both theoretical and practical, on decimal floating-point numbers.
 Values in the Decimal128 universe take up 128 bits.
 In this representation, up to 34 significant digits (that is, decimal digits) can be stored, with an exponent (power of ten) of +/- 6143.

+In addition to proposing a new `Decimal` class, we propose a `Decimal.Amount` class for storing a Decimal number together with a precision (i.e., number of significant digits).
+The second class is important for string formatting purposes, where one desires to have a notion of a number that “knows” how precise it is.

 ### Known alternatives